Student-NitinRaj/Book-Recommendation-System-ML-Project/README.md

 # Book-Recommendation-System-Machine-Learning-Project
-The Book Recommendation System is a machine learning project that suggests books based on user preferences using collaborative and popularity-based filtering.
-Built with **Python, Flask, Pandas, NumPy, and Scikit-learn**, it analyzes user ratings and similarities to deliver personalized book recommendations efficiently.
 📚 BookVerse – Book Recommendation System Using Machine Learning

 This project is built to recommend books to users based on their interests and reading behavior.
 Using Machine Learning, it analyzes book rating patterns and similarities between users to provide highly personalized book suggestions.